dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

   }
 </>
 ```
-In jsx, we have to use conditional statements and function maps, and say goodbye to our good friends "for" and "if".
+In jsx, we have to use conditional expressions and function maps.
+And say goodbye to our good friends, "for", and "if".
 This is fine when there're only a few conditions.
-But when things get messy, your codes will do too.
+But when things get messy, your code will, too.

 And things are different in DLight, we welcome our old friends back:
 ```js [dlight DSL]